ATTENTION: Interested in updates on the land use policy for Wingfield Pines? Find updates at this link.

 The land has seen more than of its share of use and abuse.
 Strip-mined in the 1940’s, and later turned into the Wingfield Pines Golf and Swim Club, Wingfield Pines is among several restoration and enhancement projects undertaken in the Chartiers Valley.
 It follows the trend of green corridors and ecological parks that are currently being developed in this watershed.

-Allegheny Land Trust purchased the 80-acre property in December 2001.
+Allegheny Land Trust purchased the 87-acre conservation area in December 2001.
 The acquisition was made possible in part by a PA Department of Conservation and Natural Resources grant.
 Other funders included the Henry Hillman Foundation, USC Citizens for Land Stewardship, and the William and Francis Aloe Charitable Trust.